AnyaLeung/Rust_Compiler/README.md

-# Compiler_Design
+#Compiler_Design
-Coursework in ntust, with book Compilers: Principles, Techniques, and Tools.
+* Project in ntust, with book Compilers: Principles, Techniques, and Tools.
+* Platform: Ubuntu 16.04LTS
+* Mainly implement front-end part in a RUST compiler.
+(~~writing scanner part
+  now~~
+* Use lex & yacc.